Regge trajectories from the adjoint sector of Matrix Quantum Mechanics

 \section{Discussion}

 In this paper, we clarified the structure of adjoint states in the SU$(N)$ symmetric matrix quantum mechanics tuned near the critical coupling and proposed their interpretation in terms of 2D string theory.
 It is of obvious interest to study also the SU$(N)$ representations higher than the adjoint, whose dimensions grow faster than $N^2$.
-In general, the allowed representations are all those whose Young diagrams have the number of boxes divisible by $N$ \cite{Boulatov:1991xz}.
+The allowed representations must contain an element with all weights equal to zero \cite{Gross:1990md}; their Young diagrams have the number of boxes divisible by $N$ \cite{Boulatov:1991xz, Hatsuda:2006xr}.
 The four representations whose dimensions grow as $N^4$ are the self-conjugate representations $B_2$ of dimension $\frac{1}{4} N^2 (N+3)(N-1)$ and $C_2$ of dimension $\frac{1}{4} N^2 (N-3)(N+1)$, as well as $A_2$ of dimension $\frac{1}{4}(N^2-4)(N^2-1)$ and its conjugate.
 We find that the energy levels in the self-conjugate representations are given by sums of MO eigenvalues, $\Delta_i + \Delta_j$, up to $1/N$ corrections.
 The string theoretic interpretation of these states involves two folded strings, and higher presentations involve multiple folds \cite{Balthazar:2018qdv}.
 A more detailed study of the representations higher than the adjoint, which are useful for the thermodynamics of the MQM, will be reported later.